 All of this makes it pretty clear that the science of airbags is still new and under rapid development.
 You can expect many advances in this field as designers come up with new ideas and learn from real-world crash data.

-For more information on airbags and related topics, check out the links on the next page.
+For more information on airbags and related topics, check out the links below.